Folarinosuolale/crop-disease-detection/README.md

 Agricultural disease detection directly impacts food security and farmer livelihoods:
 - **Late detection** allows diseases to spread across entire fields, turning a treatable outbreak into a total loss
 - **Misidentification** leads to wrong treatments, wasted pesticide, and continued crop damage
-- **Access gap** -- smallholder farmers in developing regions rarely have access to plant pathologists
+- **Access gap**: smallholder farmers in developing regions rarely have access to plant pathologists

 This project demonstrates building a model that is not just accurate, but **visually explainable** through Grad-CAM heatmaps.